 Just as the cost of roads includes the cost of building and maintaining the roads, it also has to factor in the cost of the land they use.
 In 1996, the National Institute of Economic and Industry Research (NIEIR) estimated the value of land under public roads to be between $100 and $120 billion.
 This figure doesn’t include roads and car parks on private land – urbanist David Engwicht has estimated that when you take into account all the space given over to driveways, carports, and commercial car parks (most of which sit idle for half the day), the typical family car has around three times as much space allocated to it as the typical family home.
 However, car space on private land is privately costed, so we don’t count it in the public cost of car use.

-Allowing for inflation between 1996 and today, and the roads built during that time, makes NIEIR’s upper estimate of $120 billion a very conservative estimate for the value of land under roads now – even after excluding footpaths, bike lanes, bus lanes and tramways.
-If the value were deemed to increase at the same rate as Australian house prices, it would now be between $250 and $300 billion – and that still excludes the value of roads built since 1996.
-Nonetheless, to avoid accusations that we’re unnecessarily padding the figures, we’ll stick with the lower estimate of $120 billion.
+Allowing for inflation between 1996 and today, and the roads built during that time, makes an estimate of $200 billion – NIEIR’s upper estimate plus two-thirds – a very conservative estimate for the value of land under roads now, even after excluding footpaths, bike lanes, bus lanes and tramways.
+If the value were deemed to increase at the same rate as Australian house prices, it would now be around $400 billion even excluding the value of roads built since 1996.
+Nonetheless, to avoid accusations that we’re unnecessarily padding the figures, we have adjusted only for the Consumer Price Index, which increased 63 per cent between 1996 and 2016.

-It should however be noted that the notional ‘Capital Asset Charge’ the Victorian Treasury applies to all public infrastructure (with the anomalous exception of roads) is based on an 8 per cent rate of return.
-Using this rate would put the land use cost of Australian roads at $10 billion a year.
-But in keeping with the conservatism of our figures, we use the lower $6 billion figure in our calculations.
+It should be noted that prior to 2020, when the Victorian Treasury applied a notional ‘Capital Asset Charge’ to all public infrastructure (with the anomalous exception of roads), it was based on an 8 per cent rate of return.
+Using this rate would put the land use cost of Australian roads at $16 billion a year.
+In keeping with the conservatism of our figures, we use the lower $10 billion figure in our calculations.

 Noise and Pollution